plasticmacaroni/bg3-missables/checklist.md

   - ::item_veryrare::This represents missable or limited very rare items.
   - ::item_legendary::This represents missable or limited legendary items.
   - ::item_story::This represents missable or limited story items.
   - ::item_ordinary::This represents missable or limited ordinary items.
-Ordinary items may be unique in name, but don't differ from regular items.
+Ordinary items may be unique in name, but are not different from regular items.
 # Act 1 Main Missables Entry List
 - Turn in a quest to [save the tieflings](https://bg3.wiki/wiki/Save_the_Refugees) in the grove -- you'll get a pair of gloves
 - ::missable::Buy any [goblin vendor](https://bg3.wiki/wiki/Grat_the_Trader) items before angering the goblin camp